yoko-vicky/new-weather-app/README.md

 ## About the Project

 This project is based on the [Odin project: Weather App](https://www.theodinproject.com/courses/javascript/lessons/weather-app).
 I used [Weather API](https://openweathermap.org/api) to take and show weather information based on the location data taking from [MapBox API](https://docs.mapbox.com/api/overview/).
+Also, the background image, which is provided by [Pexels API](https://www.pexels.com/api/documentation/), is changed randomly corresponding to the weather of the location you've searched.

 A list of commonly used resources that I find helpful is listed in the acknowledgments.